bobwallis/ReverseGeocoder/README.md

 # Geocoding Tools

-This contains a few simple geolocation-related tools designed for self- hosting that operate at village-level detail. (i.e. not suitable for identifying specific addresses / buildings).
+This contains a few simple geolocation-related tools designed for self- hosting that operates at village-level detail. (i.e. not suitable for identifying specific addresses / buildings).

 There is: